Volunteer Field Assistant Positions

 Role description

 The fieldwork will primarily involve daily follows of baboon troops on foot, collecting data on the behaviour of individually recognisable animals, together with monthly vegetation surveys, and the capture of both study troops to fit GPS collars and collect measurements and samples.
-This year, our research includes projects on social information use and sibling rivalry in baboons.
+This year, our research includes projects on baboon hierarchical behaviour, capacities to use tools, and welfare.

 Why applying